Service Level Agreement: What Every SaaS Buyer Needs to Know

 Here, all services should be outlined, and who is involved in the business transaction should be mentioned.
 The response time, available services, deadlines, description of services, and metrics should also be included, allowing the customer to check on every detail immediately.

-2. Calculated Figures
+2. Calculated figures

 The SLA should also include calculated figures when needed.
 They don’t have to be highly specific, but an estimated graph of the growth, speed, and possible sales that can be done should be ideally highlighted in the SLA.